drone/docs/content/pipeline/kubernetes/syntax/volumes/host.md

 Host mounts allow you to mount an absolute path on the host machine into a pipeline step.
 This setting is only available to trusted repositories.

 <div class="alert alert-warn">
 This setting is only available to trusted repositories, since mounting host machine volumes is a security risk.
+If you absolutely need to mount a volume, you must set `privileged: true` for the step in order for Docker-in-Docker to work as expected.
 </div>

 {{< highlight text "linenos=table,hl_lines=8-10 15-18" >}}